-During calendar year 2019, six audits were conducted, and the Fund records were accurately reconciled to vault cash on each occasion.
-Replenishments for the year totaled \$197,132.
-The number of transactions per audit period ranged from 82 to 140.
-For selected items tested, Division personnel pulled the official documentation related to the case.
+During calendar year 2020, five audits were conducted, and the Fund records were accurately reconciled to vault cash each time.
+Replenishments for the year totaled \$154,366.
+The number of transactions per audit period ranged from 74 to 152.
+For randomly selected items tested, Division personnel pulled the official documentation related to the case.
 Auditors reviewed each file to determine that the departmental policies and procedures had been followed.
-Auditors judgmentally selected items from each audit to trace to the PCB and verified a sample of the tested items were on hand and appropriately packaged; there were no exceptions.
-There were no exceptions.
+Auditors visited the PCB to verify that at least two sampled items from each audit were on hand and packaged properly; there were no exceptions.

-2. Division officers submitted documentation timely in 94% of cases.
+2. Division officers submitted documentation timely in 95% of cases.

-There were 633 cash advances and informant pays totaling \$338,647 issued during calendar year 2019.
+There were 509 cash advances and informant pays totaling \$296,470 issued during calendar year 2020.
 Unused advances are common and expected.
 Officers make tentative plans for the use of funds, but often return without completing a transaction.
-In 2019, 51% of the funds advanced were returned unused.
+In 2020, 57% of the funds advanced were returned unused.

 Division supervisors have acted to reduce the amount of time unused funds are held by officers.
 Advances with \$1,000 or more unspent require return of unused funds during the shift the funds were obtained.
-During 2019, 29 cash advances were over \$1,000 each, totaling \$58,540.
-No advances were returned late.
+During 2020, 28 cash advances were over \$1,000.
+These advances totaled \$51,360 and all were returned on time.

-Advances under \$1,000 are more common and are also subjected to ongoing supervisory attention.
+Advances under \$1,000 are more common and are also subject to ongoing supervisory attention.
 Supervisors enforce Division policies to ensure advanced funds are accounted for, including a 30-day time limit for the return of unused funds and documentation in support of expenses.
-During 2019, unused funds and expense documentation were submitted late for 21 advances and 17 informant pays, representing 6% of such transactions.
-The compliance rate for 2019 was similar to the rate achieved in 2017 and 2018.
+During 2020, unused funds and expense documentation were submitted late for 11 advances and 11 informant pays, representing 5% of such transactions.
+The compliance rate for 2020 was similar to the rate achieved in 2018 and 2019.